Saul Chaplin: Biography

 He published his autobiography, The Golden Age of Movie Musicals and Me, in 1994.
 He had worked with and was friends with most of the major songwriters and performers of his era, such as Cole Porter, Ira Gershwin, Al Jolson, Leonard Bernstein, Judy Garland, Gene Kelly, Phil Silvers, Julie Andrews, Frank Sinatra and others.
 His memoir focused on the behind the scenes aspect of moviemaking.

 Marriages

 Chaplin married Ethel Schwartz and had one child, a daughter Judith (who married Harold Prince); the couple divorced in 1950.
-In 1968, Chaplin married Betty Levin, who worked as script supervisor on The Sound of Music.
+In 1968, Chaplin married Betty Levin, who had worked as script supervisor on The Sound of Music.

 Death

 In late 1997, the 85-year-old Chaplin suffered a bad fall and on November 15 died in Cedars-Sinai Medical Center as a result of his injuries.